 And we think: "Really?
 That's it?
-We ourselves are God's dream home?
 How can that be?
-Surely he can do better!
 What's so special about us?"
-What's special about us is that God made us to be his dream home, and then he lost it, and he's been rebuilding it a long time, and what we call "heaven" is God moving into his dream home, which is his people.
+What's special about us is that God made us to be his dream home, and then he lost his home, and he's been rebuilding it a long time, and what we call "heaven" is God moving into his dream home.